HDB Rooftop Solar in Singapore: Why Your Yield Is 8-12% Below Projection

 1. Construction Dust Soiling (Year 0-3)

 Singapore is one of the most active construction markets in the world, measured by construction value per km².
-HDB estates under active construction — new blocks being raised adjacent to existing ones — generate fine concrete dust and silica particulate that settles on horizontal and low-tilt (10-15°) rooftop panels.
+HDB estates under active construction, with new blocks being raised beside existing ones, generate fine concrete dust and silica particulate that settles on horizontal and low-tilt rooftop panels.

 Unlike Saharan dust or agricultural soiling (heavier particles that can be partially removed by rainfall), construction-phase silica dust adheres to glass surfaces at the microscopic level.
 Rainfall in Singapore's tropical climate creates a thin mud layer that dries and bonds, especially on low-tilt surfaces where runoff is limited.

 Measured soiling losses in high-construction-density HDB zones: 4-9% annual yield reduction, roughly double the 2-3% modeled in standard projections.
-This effect persists until nearby construction completes — which in active HDB estates can be 3-5 years.
+This effect persists until nearby construction completes, which in active HDB estates can mean 3-5 years.

 Forensic detection: Soiling losses leave a characteristic daily pattern in string-level irradiance correlation.
-Clean panels show tight correlation between measured GHI (from onsite pyranometer or nearby weather station) and string current.
-Soiled panels show a consistent negative deviation from correlation at low-angle morning and afternoon irradiance — the long-path optical effect where soiling impact is amplified at oblique angles.
-This pattern is invisible at the inverter central monitoring level but clear in string-current forensic analysis.
+Clean panels show tight correlation between measured GHI and string current.
+Soiled panels show a consistent negative deviation from correlation at low-angle morning and afternoon irradiance.
+The long-path optical effect makes soiling hurt more at oblique angles.
+This pattern is invisible at inverter-summary level but clear in string-current analysis.

 2. Micro-Inverter and Module-Level Power Electronics Thermal Mismatch

-HDB rooftop deployments increasingly use module-level power electronics (MLPE) — micro-inverters or DC optimisers — to handle shading and module mismatch.
+HDB rooftop deployments increasingly use module-level power electronics, usually micro-inverters or DC optimisers, to handle shading and module mismatch.
 These are typically specified at 25°C nominal operating conditions.

 Singapore's rooftop temperatures in summer months frequently reach 65-75°C surface temperature on south-facing panels during peak irradiance hours.
 At these temperatures: